gOps132/Zyklon/README.md

 CMake Version <= 3.14

-This project is made with the visual studio code IDE on a MacOSX and Linux machine.
+This project is made with the visual studio code IDE in a Unix machine.

 I made a specific task to run the currently selected executable at the workspace directory using vscode cmake-tools.

 Make sure to run the executable at the workspace directory.